 A consumer must submit a copy of ONE of the following documents:

-- Current driver’s license issued by state or territory
+- Current US driver’s license issued by state or territory

 - Military dependent’s identification card